-Public museums stopped charging entry fees in 2016, but the city’s most innovative cultural attractions still come at a price.
-Art and photography galleries Artipelag and Fotografiska earn their spots on our list with carefully-curated accessible exhibitions and fantastic food offerings.
-Opened in 2013, the cringe stakes were high for Abba The Museum, but the tech-savvy Swedes behind it have created an unmissable interactive experience that shines a new spotlight on the nation’s biggest music export.
-Whether you’re here for 48 hours or 10 long (especially in the summer!) days, there's plenty to do in Stockholm.
-If you’re after pop music immersion or are just looking for expansive city parks to relax in before dinner at one of the city's top restaurants, these top attractions in Stockholm are sure to fit your bill.
+Public museums stopped charging entry fees in 2016, but unfortunately the city’s most cutting-edge cultural attractions still come at a price.
+Art and photography galleries Artipelag and Fotografiska earn their spots on our list with accessible, carefully-curated exhibitions and fantastic food offerings.
+And the cringe stakes were high for Abba The Museum, opened in 2013, but the tech-savvy Swedes behind it have created an unmissable interactive experience that shines a spotlight on the nation’s biggest musical export.
+Not to mention all manner of pioneering bars and restaurants that have become tourist magnets in themselves (you could spend your whole trip pretty much just hopping from meal to meal).
+Foodie or not, and whether you’re here just for the weekend or much longer, these top attractions in Stockholm are sure to fit your bill.

 RECOMMENDED: Full guide to the best things to do in Stockholm